dave22r/JoyInPixels/README.md

 # Joy in Pixels
-A web app for logging and replaying happy moments, built for a nursing class.
+A web app for logging and replaying happy moments.
 Users add joyful memories, watch them animate into a virtual jar, and spin a wheel for reflective prompts.

 ## Features
 - Add moments with a cozy UI.